astronomer/docs/learn/templating.md

 In this example, the value in the double curly braces `{{ }}` is the templated code that is evaluated at runtime.
 If you execute this code on a Wednesday, the BashOperator  prints `Today is Wednesday`.
 Templates have numerous applications.
 For example, you can use templating to create a new directory named after a task's execution date for storing daily data (`/data/path/20210824`).
 Alternatively, you can select a specific partition (`/data/path/yyyy=2021/mm=08/dd=24`) so that only the relevant data for a given execution date is scanned.

-Airflow leverages [Jinja](https://jinja.palletsprojects.com), a Python templating framework, as its templating engine.
+Apache Airflow® leverages [Jinja](https://jinja.palletsprojects.com), a Python templating framework, as its templating engine.
 In this guide, you'll learn the following:

 - How to apply Jinja templates in your code.
 - Which variables and functions are available when templating.